-Because of increases in BRIVIACT exposure, dosage adjustment is recommended for all stages of hepatic impairment [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Because of increases in BRIVIACT exposure, dosage adjustment is recommended for all stages of hepatic impairment [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 There is limited clinical experience with BRIVIACT overdose in humans.
 Somnolence and dizziness were reported in a patient taking a single dose of 1400 mg (14 times the highest recommended single dose) of BRIVIACT.
 The following adverse reactions were reported with BRIVIACT overdose: vertigo, balance disorder, fatigue, nausea, diplopia, anxiety, and bradycardia.
 In general, the adverse reactions associated with BRIVIACT overdose were consistent with the known adverse reactions.

 There is no specific antidote for overdose with BRIVIACT.
 In the event of overdose, standard medical practice for the management of any overdose should be used.
 An adequate airway, oxygenation, and ventilation should be ensured; monitoring of cardiac rate and rhythm and vital signs is recommended.
 A certified poison control center should be contacted for updated information on the management of overdose with BRIVIACT.
 There are no data on the removal of brivaracetam using hemodialysis, but because less than 10% of brivaracetam is excreted in urine, hemodialysis is not expected to enhance BRIVIACT clearance.